syndit/com.synditcorp.ruleengine/README.md

 ### All rules

-_All_ composite rules are for when all the rules referenced need to be evaluated.
+_All_ composite rules are for when all the rules need to be evaluated.
 This type of rule is used when variable artifacts need to be set that other rules rely upon.  _All_ rules always return TRUE.
 Rules are evaluated in the order listed in the rule's definition.

 ### Thread rules

 _Thread_ composite rules are for when multi-threaded processing is needed.
 The _thread_ rule was created to process very large decision trees, but can be used in any circumstances where runtime is an issue.
 Like _all_ rules, all the rules referenced will run regardless of individual rule outcome.
 The difference is the rules will be separated into blocks of rules with each block being processed in a different thread.
-The default block size is 100, but this value can be overridden by calling RuleEvaluator.setThreadBlockSize() method.
-Variables set in the threads do not persist after evaluation.  _Thread_ rules return TRUE if any of the referenced rules return TRUE, else FALSE is returned.
+The default block size is 100, but this value can easily be overridden by calling RuleEvaluator.setThreadBlockSize() method.
+Variables set in the threads do not persist after evaluation.
+Thread rules return designated outcomes that are accumulated from each runtime thread.
 Use _thread_ rules when the referenced rules can be processed independently, when processing order does not matter, and when performance is an issue.

 ### Not rules

-_Not_ rules are _calc_ rules or composite rules referenced in a composite rule that need the inverse to be true.
+_Not_ rules are _calc_ rules or composite rules referenced in a composite rule that need the opposite to be true.
 In other words, a _not_ rule is used when something needs to be not true or not false.
 For example, if you need a rule that evaluates if a property is not in the state of Florida, reference as a _not_ rule a rule that returns if the property is in Florida.
 If the rule returns FALSE, that is the property is not in Florida, and it is being referenced as a _not_ rule, the evaluation will be TRUE that the property is not in Florida.  _Not_ rules are denoted in composite rules with a minus sign before the rule number.

+## Work flow

+Work flow is essentially doing something based on a set of rules and steps.
+Work flow is quite easy to implement in the Syndit Rule Engine.
+At the end of a series of rules, merely call Java classes that implement the RuleClassHandler interface to make JDBC database calls, call APIs, etc.  Any transaction initiated in Java that an application needs can be integrated into the Engine.

 # Rule fields